afafore1/GraphGUI/README.md

 **Controls**
 - Left click to place vertices
-- Drag mouse to place edges between vertices
+- Left Click and Drag mouse to place edges between vertices
 - Right click to remove vertex
-- Middle click to move vertex around
+- Middle click and Drag to move vertex around
 - Double click to choose start vertex and destination vertex (Colors and label will be updated).
-- Click dropdown to choose what you wish to do
+- Click dropdown to select an algorithm to run
+- Click start
+- CTRL O to open
+- CTRL N for new file
+- CTRL S to save
+- CTRL SHIFT S to save as
+- CTRL Q to Quit